movementkitchen/website/src/pages/about/index.md

 ### About

-Movement coaching aims to help you overcome and prevent injuries by developing more sustainable movement patterns in your exercise routines and daily life.
+Movement coaching aims to help you overcome old and prevent new injuries by developing more sustainable movement patterns in your exercise routines and daily life.

-We will try to identify movements that could be injuring you, look into your alignment (positioning of your bones in use), joint angles and muscle recruitment strategies and test your motor control in different functional movements.
+We will try to identify movements that could be injuring you, look into your alignment (positioning of your bones as you move), joint ranges of motion and muscle recruitment strategies and test your motor control in different functional movements.
+We will look for your weak spots and the patterns that weaken them and see how we can work with your body to find new ways to move.

-A lot of our work focuses on the nervous system and motor control.
+A lot of our work focuses on the nervous system.
 You will learn how to isolate and control small movements, safely building towards more complex and more physically demanding movements.
+The aim of the exercises is not to challenge your abilities, but build new neural pathways - innervating underused areas of the body to get more of your body to participate in movement and build more balanced strength patterns.

-The aim of the exercises is not to challenge your abilities, but build new neural pathways - innervating underused areas of the body so they would gradually restore their function in your day-to-day life.
-The exercises are performed slowly and with as little effort as possible and ideally, integrated into your non-exercise time.
-Gradually, your body will adopt the new motor skills and they will become a part of your regular movement vocabulary.
+The exercises are performed slowly and with as little effort as possible and gradually integrated into your non-exercise time.
+With practice your body will adopt the new motor skills and they will become a part of your regular movement vocabulary.

 ### Ivana's Qualifications